-Dave is the Director of Real Estate at Community Solutions.
-In this role, he oversees the development and management of the organization's commercial, mixed-use and residential projects in Hartford; Brownsville, Brooklyn and Washington, DC.
+Dave is a Principal at Community Solutions, where he leads the organization's work to develop innovative real estate and financing models in communities across the country.
+In this role, he oversees the development and management of the organization's commercial, mixed-use and residential projects in Hartford; Brownsville, Brooklyn and Washington, DC, as well as its work to expand the supply of supportive and affordable housing in communities participating in the Built for Zero initiative.
 From 2008-2014, he served as the president of Cooper’s Ferry Partnership, a non-profit economic development corporation in Camden, NJ, where he oversaw more than $350M in new investment in the community.
 Prior to his work in Camden, Dave was an attorney in the real estate department at Ballard Spahr in Philadelphia and also worked for a large real estate development company in China.
 His military service includes duty as an infantry officer with the 101st Airborne Division, a posting in the Pentagon, and a combat tour in Afghanistan.
-Dave received his BA from Washington & Lee University and his JD from the University of Pennsylvania.
+Dave received his B.A. from Washington & Lee University and his J.D. from the University of Pennsylvania.

-As Deputy Director of Real Estate, Sweta brings her design background to guide our real estate and community development initiatives in Hartford, CT.
+As a Deputy Director with Community Solutions' Real Estate team, Sweta brings her design background to guide our real estate and community development initiatives in Hartford, CT.
 She has more than 10 years of work experience in the fields of architecture, urban planning and economic development, which she uses to foster Community Solutions’ integrated approach of building healthy and sustainable communities.
 Prior to joining Community Solutions, Sweta worked as an architectural designer in Philadelphia, PA and with Common Ground to manage the development of supportive housing projects in New York City.
-Sweta received her Bachelor of Architecture degree from Pennsylvania State University and an MS in City Design and Social Science from the London School of Economics.
+Sweta received her Bachelor of Architecture degree from Pennsylvania State University and an MS in City Design and Social Science from the London School of Economics